 This course aims to guide students through the process of developing and implementing an independent research project in their own clinical setting.
-This two-year, research-based award provides the foundation for carrying out research and publishing an academic paper.
+This two-year, research-based award is an extension to the PGDip in Cognitive Behavioural Therapy and provides a foundation for carrying out research and publishing an academic paper.

 This course is designed to help you achieve certain aims.
 By the end of the course, students should be able to:

 - display knowledge and understanding of general research principles and methodology, and demonstrate how these may be used within their own clinical work, and in the design and completion of an independent research project

 - interpret and evaluate theoretical literature relevant to the provision of cognitive therapy or cognitive therapy services